WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 8. **Select** the "Create Index” button.

- > Note: If the creation of either index fails, check to be sure that the double quotes have not been mangled by the copy-and-paste process.
+ > Note: If the creation of either index fails, check to be sure that the double quotes have not been mangled by the copy and paste process.
 They should be standard double quotes and not inverted.

 <img src="./media/Step2-image-07.png" />